About Tokul Pilates & Strength

 Twenty years ago, I was on the floor of my engineering office showing a colleague how to use a foam roller when I realized that engineering wasn’t really my passion.
 I was an avid trail runner, mountain biker, and gym rat, and happily discussed training and wellness with everyone.
 So, I left engineering to pursue a career in personal training.

-I never do anything halfway, so I got an Associate’s Degree in Biology at Bellevue College, a Certificate in Sports Medicine and Human Performance at UW, and the most rigorous training certification I could find, NSCA Certified Strength and Conditioning Specialist.
+I never do anything halfway, so I got a Certificate in Sports Medicine and Human Performance at UW, an Associate’s Degree in Biology at Bellevue College, and the most rigorous training certification I could find, NSCA Certified Strength and Conditioning Specialist.
 Then, after training dozens of clients for 1500+ hours, I left training to be a mom, which has been my main occupation for the last 15 years.

 The name Tokul is a Lushootseed word meaning ‘a soaking place’.
 Soaking, in this sense of the word, does not mean ‘bathing’, but rather ‘spiritual cleansing’.
 And so, it should come as no surprise that this beautiful area we live in is known to the Snoqualmie Tribe as a special place for spiritual cleansing.
 You can learn more about the Tokul area and the Snoqualmie Tribe Ancestral Lands Movement by clicking the icon below.